 All around me, the night is so still, so gentle.
 One can hear a symphony of grasshoppers and toads singing through the forest.
-A cool evening breeze carries the scent of magnolias, brought from the village lying in sleep.
-I stay perfectly still, attempting to focus solely on the scenery.
-It is so beautiful.
+A cool evening breeze carries the scent of magnolias brought from the village lying in sleep.
+I stay perfectly still, attempting to focus solely on the beautiful, peaceful scenery.

-But instead, I only hear the loud beating of drums which disturb me alone.
-Crashing in my chest, resonating in my ears.
-My thoughts, in turn, only exacerbate the noise.
+But instead, I only hear the loud beating of the drums which disturb me alone.
+They crash from my chest, resonating in my ears; and my thoughts, in turn, only exacerbate the noise.
 In spite of the peace around me, my head throbs from the cacophony within.

 Am I truly doing this?

-All my life, I worked diligently to become what was expected of me…but standing here, on the brink of tossing everything away, I do not even understand why anymore.
+All my life, I worked diligently to become what was expected of me…but standing here, on the precipice of tossing everything away, I do not even understand why anymore.
 What is the purpose of wasting years of your life to please others who never loved you?
 Why did I ever believe doing such things would bring me happiness?
-I wish I was wise enough to ask this before marrying that man; yet, it is too late now.
+I wish I was wise enough to ask this before marrying that man, yet it is far too late now.

-Where am I going to go?
+Where am I going to?
 Will I be able to survive there?
-Will I even be able to survive the journey?
+Will I even be able to survive the journey at all?

 I am so excited to at last be free, so grateful that I will not have to traverse this alone.
 Yet, even so…I am still terrified.